 Discussion

 This survey identifies that despite multicentre trials being prominent across all Units, there is a UK-wide variation of designing and analysing these trials with respect to clustering and learning effects.
 Approximately half of Units changed their approach to design and analysis when presented with five example trial scenarios, each with varying levels of complexity such as small sample size per centre and complex interventions, such as surgery.
 This finding suggests that variation can exist both across Units and within, suggesting that this decision can depend on the type of trial being conducted.
 Units indicate awareness of the potential methodological challenges associated with the design and analysis of multicentre trials, although approaches used and opinions on these vary.
 The high response rate achieved provides insight into the general and current practice of managing clustering and learning effects in multicentre trials investigating varying types of intervention.
-They indicate the need for a more unified approach to the design and analysis of trials where outcomes are associated with the delivery of the intervention and/or more research in this field.
+While acknowledging that different approaches may be more suitable to different trial types, they indicate the need for a more unified approach to the design and analysis of trials where outcomes are associated with the delivery of the intervention and/or more research in this field.

 When adjusting for clustering within the design, a higher proportion than expected ran trials that did not stratify by centre (52%).
 Most commonly, this was due to too many centres and not enough participants within centre.
 Stratifying by centre was most common in all scenarios, while stratifying by treatment provider was consistently rare but more common in trials with a surgical intervention.
-Stratifying by treatment provider raised pragmatic concerns e.g. provider not known pre randomisation, or concerns over relevance to research question.
-Half of responders had adjusted by centre following stratifying by the same, most commonly this was done by pre-specified grouping rules established at the design stage or using an ad hoc approach determined after design due to small numbers per group.
+Stratifying by treatment provider raised pragmatic concerns e.g. concerns over relevance to research question, or provider not known pre-randomisation.
+Whilst in some settings, such as emergency treatment, advance knowledge of the treatment provider will be unobtainable.
+Advanced planning may be possible in other settings, such as group therapy, with guidance for practical issues like these available.
+[12] Half of responders had adjusted by centre following stratifying by the same, most commonly this was done by pre-specified grouping rules established at the design stage or using an ad hoc approach determined after design due to small numbers per group.
 Regardless of stratification approach, eight tenths of responders had adjusted for centre in the statistical model.
 There were mixed opinions on how this adjustment was made i.e. by fixed or random effects with reasons provided for and against both approaches.
 When a positive treatment effect is found, three quarters and one third stated that they then explore heterogeneity by centre and treatment provider respectively, all did so using graphical displays.